 Singaporeans can also top up our CPF accounts with cash for the tax relief benefits under the CPF Cash Top-up Relief.
 This is separate from the abovementioned CPF Relief and applies to cash top-ups under either the 1) CPF Retirement Sum Topping-Up Scheme (RSTU) or 2) MediSave top-ups.

-Under the RSTU, the top-up cap is the prevailing Full Retirement Sum (FRS) – which is $192,000 in 2022.
-When doing RSTU top-ups, we can either our own accounts (Special Account if we are under 55 years old or Retirement Account if we are 55 and above) or to our family members (parents/parents-in-law, grandparents/grandparents-in-law, handicapped spouse or handicapped siblings).
-We can also make a cash top-up to our spouse or sibling if they have an annual income of $4,000 or lesser.
+Under the RSTU, the top-up cap is the prevailing Full Retirement Sum (FRS) – which is $213,000 in 2025.
+When doing RSTU top-ups, we can either top up to our own accounts (Special Account if we are under 55 years old or Retirement Account if we are 55 and above) or to our family members (parents/parents-in-law, grandparents/grandparents-in-law, handicapped spouse or handicapped siblings).
+We can also make a cash top-up to our spouse or sibling if they have an annual income of $4,000 or lower.

-Under the MediSave top-ups, we can make cash top-ups to our own MediSave Account (MA) up to the current Basic Healthcare Sum (BHS) – which is $66,000 in 2022.
-However, we will only get tax relief on up to $8,000 of cash top-ups each year.
+Under the MediSave top-ups, we can make cash top-ups to our own MediSave Account (MA) up to the current Basic Healthcare Sum (BHS) – which is $75,500 in 2025.

 There Is A Limit For CPF Cash Top-Ups